-- prekindergarten disabilities and - autism spectrum disorder.
+- prekindergarten disabilities - autism spectrum disorders

-The orientation and mobility endorsement is currently required for course number 7763060, Orientation and Mobility PK-5, course number 7863060, Orientation and Mobility 6-8, and course number 7963060, Orientation and Mobility Skills.
-The autism spectrum disorder (ASD) endorsement, as described in Rule 6A-4.01796, F.A.C., Specialization Requirements for Endorsement in Autism - Academic Class, is required as of July 1, 2011, for K-12 ESE teachers with 100% of students on their caseload or in their class identified as having autism spectrum disorders.
+The orientation and mobility endorsement is currently required for course number 7763060, Orientation and Mobility PK-5, course number 7863060, Orientation and Mobility Skills.

+The autism spectrum disorders (ASD) endorsement, as described in Rule 6A-4.01796, F.A.C., Specialization Requirements for Endorsement in Autism - Academic Class, is required for K-12 ESE teachers with 100% of students on their caseload or in their class identified as having autism spectrum disorders.
 The endorsement can be added to any ESE Florida educator certificate.
 The exceptions to this requirement are for ESE teachers who:

-- have the severe/profound endorsement, as described in Rule 6A-4.01793, F.A.C, Specialization Requirements for Endorsement in Severe or Profound Disabilities, Academic Class, on their Florida teaching certificates or - can document at least two full years of teaching experience (including satisfactory teacher evaluations as determined by the school district) with students with ASD between July 1, 2006 June 30, 2011.
+- have the severe/profound endorsement, as described in Rule 6A-4.01793, F.A.C, Specialization Requirements for Endorsement in Severe or Profound Disabilities, Academic Class, on their Florida teaching certificates or - have an ESE Florida educator certificate and can document at least two full years of teaching experience (including satisfactory teacher evaluations as determined by the school district) with students with ASD between July 1, 2006 June 30, 2011.

-The prekindergarten disabilities endorsement, as described in Rule 6A-4.01792, F.A.C., Specialization Requirements for the Prekindergarten Disabilities Endorsement, is required as of July 1, 2011, for ESE teachers who teach either course number 7650030 or 7650130 as listed in the CCD.
+The prekindergarten disabilities endorsement, as described in Rule 6A-4.01792, F.A.C., Specialization Requirements for the Prekindergarten Disabilities Endorsement, is required for ESE teachers who teach either course number 7650030 or 7650130 as listed in the CCD.
 This endorsement can be added to primary education, elementary education (K-6), early childhood education, or any ESE Florida educator certificate.
 The exceptions to this requirement are for teachers who:

-- have certification in preschool education (birth through age four years) or - have certification in prekindergarten/primary education (age three years through grade three) or - can document at least two full years of teaching experience (including satisfactory teacher evaluations as determined by the school district) with prekindergarten children with disabilities between July 1, 2006 June 30, 2011.
+- have certification in preschool education (birth through age four years) or - have certification in prekindergarten/primary education (age three years through grade three) or - have a Florida educator certificate in one of the following subjects: any ESE subject, primary education, elementary education K-6, or early childhood education and can document at least two full years of teaching experience (including satisfactory teacher evaluations as determined by the school district) with prekindergarten children with disabilities between July 1, 2006 June 30, 2011.